IS Decisions logo

 • Enforce MFA authentication to secure users without domain access.

 When users work remotely, they may not always be connected to the corporate network.
-This "offline domain" access can still be protected with UserLock Anywhere which can enforce MFA requests.
+This "off domain" or "VPN-Less" access can still be protected with UserLock Anywhere, which can enforce MFA requests.
 In the absence of a secure network connection, the agent on the remote machine communicates over the Internet with the UserLock service (running on-premise).
-This way access to the remote computer is still protected with MFA without first requiring a VPN connection.
+This way, access to the remote computer is still protected with MFA, even if there's no VPN connection.

 Management of access controls to secure remote working

-Acting as a gatekeeper for determining who can and cannot access a system based on detailed contextual factors can help with both labor compliance requirements and securing a remote working environment.
-UserLock can perform access management control from Windows AD with contextual restrictions based on the origin (location, IP address, or department), time of access, session type (RDP, VPN, IIS), as well as whether multiple sessions are being attempted at once.
+Access controls act as a gatekeeper for determining who can and cannot access a system based on detailed contextual factors.
+This can help with both labor compliance requirements and with the security needs of securing a remote working environment.

 A few common scenarios for using UserLock to control system access